When your doctor says that your Pap test, or Pap smear, was abnormal, it means that the test found some cells on your cervixthat do not look normal.

 Treatment, if any, will depend on whether your abnormal cell changes are mild, moderate, or severe.
 In moderate to severe cases, you may have treatment to destroy or remove the abnormal cells.

-abnormal Pap tests are caused by HPVinfections.
+Most abnormal Pap tests are caused by HPVinfections.

-infection-such as those caused by bacteria, yeast, or protozoa (Trichomonas)-sometimes lead to minor changes on a Pap test called atypical squamous cells.
+Other types of infection-such as those caused by bacteria, yeast, or protozoa (Trichomonas)-sometimes lead to minor changes on a Pap test called atypical squamous cells.

 Natural cell changes that may happen during and after menopause can also cause an abnormal Pap test.

 -such as having sex without condoms and having more than one sex partner-increase your risk of getting an HPV infection.
 And an HPV infection raises your risk for having abnormal test results.

-things that may also play a role in increasing your risk include:
+Other things that may also play a role in increasing your risk include: